-Through far-reaching, progressive curricula that encompass business economics, e-commerce, information and technology management, and supply chain and logistics management, the Department of Decision Sciences and Managerial Economics equips students to address developments within the global business landscape.
+Through far-reaching, progressive curricula that encompass business economics, e-commerce, information and technology management, and supply chain and logistics management, the Department of Decision Sciences and Managerial Economics of CUHK equips students to address developments within the global business landscape.
 Our programmes allow students to cultivate deep insights into the application of cutting-edge principles and methods of economics and management sciences to strategy formulation, while developing the analytical skills necessary for systems management and business decision-making.
 Business analytics is a trending and must-have skill that you can master for tomorrow’s marketplace.

 9/F, Cheng Yu Tung Building

 +852 3943 7813 / +852 3943 1708

 +852 2603 5104